Ehsan70/CacheModeling/README.md

 * Execute the command that is saved on README file in each file.
   * One way is to directly send the command to bash, by executing bash README

+#Note:
+This assigment was part of EECE 476 computer structure course at University of British Columbia (UBC).